 When it comes to traveling, most people play it safe.
-The more exotic or different the place is, the safer people tend to become with their food choices.
+The more exotic or different the place is, the more safe people tend to become with their food choices.
 We believe that one of the best ways to experience the local food and culture is through authentic food.

 After all, you’ve taken the time off from work to travel, you’ve booked your flights and you know where you are staying.
 Now what’s left is to open yourself up to new flavors, tastes and experiences.
 All of which will not only feed your body, but give you a deeper appreciation for the local food, people and culture.